bmokase3093/alx-higher_level_programming/0x05-python-exceptions/README.md

 Write a function that raises a type exception.
 Write a function that raises a name exception with a message.
 Write a function that prints an integer.
+Write a function that executes a function safely.
+Write a function that executes a function safely.